 Darren Prince: [00:26:30] Yep.
-People just pop them to my life to God’s plan whatever it might have been in any sector of the business or whatever business it was at the time, I always had great people like baseball cards, Barry Helper [00:26:42] live 10 minutes for my family’s house who passed away, who was the legendary card collector memorabilia collector.
+People just popped into my life, too.
+God's plan, whatever it might have been, in any sector of the business or whatever business it was at the time, I always had great people.
+Like baseball cards, Barry Halper lived 10 minutes for my family's house who passed away, who was the legendary card collector memorabilia collector.
 He had the Holy Grail of all collections of all time.
-And then when I got into sports memorabilia had my friend Jeff Hamilton, a renowned leather jacket designer, introduced into Harlan Warner who’s Muhammad Ali’s for close to 30 years and he bought me into the Ali family and then it obviously evolved into the agency and Magic Johnson to this day all my life.
-I mean the guy took a chance on me and gave me the opportunity to bring him opportunities and I thank him every day that I’m with them.
+And then when I got into sports memorabilia, I had my friend Jeff Hamilton, a renowned leather jacket designer, who introduced me to Harlan Werner, who was Muhammad Ali's agent for close to 30 years, and he bought me into the Ali family, and then it obviously evolved into the agency and Magic Johnson, to this day I owe him my life.
+I mean, the guy took a chance on me and gave me the opportunity to bring him opportunities and I thank him every day that I'm with them.

-Darren Prince: [00:27:18] I was doing autograph signings through his agent at the time Lon Rosen who’s also a dear friend.
+Darren Prince: [00:27:18] I was doing autograph signings through his agent at the time, Lon Rosen, who’s also a dear friend.
 Lon was his player rep for many years.
-They didn’t allow many people into that shell.
-I mean it was a very tight circle but you know Lon like my hustle.
-I did things right.
+They didn't allow many people into that shell.
+I mean it was a very tight circle, but you know, Lon liked my hustle.
+He knew I did things right.
 I was honest.
-I work my butt off and Magic like the organization when he would show up at certain appearances with my crew.
-I would always pay extra people to be there because I’m like this is about building a relationship.
-I don’t want to be understaffed and to this day I still deal with his private jet information with this assistant Natalie Wilson who I love.
+I worked my butt off, and Magic liked the organization; when he would show up at certain appearances with my crew, I would always pay extra people to be there because I'm like, “This is about building a relationship.
+I don't want to be understaffed” And to this day, I still deal with his private jet information with his assistant Natalie Wilson, who I love.
 His car services.
-I don’t let anybody in my office see me go near that.
-Those little things because if there’s a scrub it’s on Darren Prince.
-I’m like that with most of my guys.
+I don't let anybody in my office see me go near that.
+Those little things.
+Because if there's a screw up, it's on Darren Prince.
+I'm like that with most of my guys.

 Jordan Harbinger: [00:27:58] Wow, you're really hands-on with your clients, even to this day.

-Darren Prince: [00:28:02] I’ll double-check their hotel confirmation.
-I’ll double-check with security at airports for Hulk Hogan with my boy Chris Lowe [00:28:08] who always makes sure it isn’t hard for Hulk to walk to an airport for Hulk Hogan.
-We’ll make sure the golf course in a certain area.
-Ric Flair and his wife Wendy know the way I am.
-I’m very OCD with them.
+Darren Prince: [00:28:02] I'll double-check their hotel confirmations.
+I'll double-check with security at airports for Hulk Hogan with my boy Chris Volo, who always makes sure -- it’s hard for Hulk to walk through an airport -- for Hulk Hogan.
+We'll make sure the golf cart’s in a certain area.
+Ric Flair and his wife Wendy, they know the way I am.
+I'm very OCD with them.
 They’re family.
-I want to make sure when they get somewhere it’s as easy as an experience as possible.
-I don’t want them getting bombarded by 300 fans.
-I want him getting in, getting out, getting to the hotel, getting rest.
-If there’s a certain food they like or a certain drink, I make sure it’s there.
+I want to make sure when they get somewhere it's as easy as an experience as possible.
+I don't want them getting bombarded by 300 fans.
+I want them getting in, getting out, getting to the hotel, getting rested.
+If there’s a certain food they like or a certain drink, I make sure it's there.

 Darren Prince: [00:28:35] And then the most important thing when they hurt and when life happens to them, I’m one of the first people there to speak to them.

 Darren Prince: [00:28:53] I was there for all the North Korean trips and yeah, there were some ugly times after that third or fourth trip, I think was the fourth trip in January 2014.
-It got very scary and I wouldn’t turn my back on them.
-Like I talked to going to rehab because he was drinking was escalating and that’s when you find out the true meaning of friendship.
-I don’t want it to just be there for people when they’re on top.
-I want to be there when they’re struggling because I know firsthand living through it.
-That I found my real true self from the adversity in my life and if people turn their back on me, I wouldn’t be alive right here just talking to you.
+It got very scary and I wouldn’t turn my back on him.
+Like I talked him into going to rehab because his drinking was escalating and that's when you find out the true meaning of friendship.
+I don't want to just be there for people when they’re on top.
+I want to be there when they're struggling, because I know firsthand living through it that I found my real, true self from the adversity in my life.
+And if people turned their back on me, I wouldn't be alive right here just talking to you.

-Jordan Harbinger: [00:29:27] I wonder if there’s a part of you that looks at the opiate problem in like a kid who grows up in rural Montana and you go, of course, it’s hard for you to get sober.
-I’m an agent with money and resources and access to anyone in the world that I want to fly to and it was hard for me to get sober like what chance does a kid have who worked at a gas station.
+Jordan Harbinger: [00:29:27] I wonder if there's a part of you that looks at the opiate problem in a kid who grows up in rural Montana and you go, “Of course it's hard for you to get sober.
+I'm an agent with money and resources and access to anyone in the world that I want to fly to and it was hard for me to get sober.
+Like, what chance does a kid have who works at a gas station?”

 Darren Prince: [00:29:48] Same thing exactly.
 Everybody needs to just accept the fact that there might be a problem, have the courage to speak to somebody about that problem.
-It doesn’t matter.
-I say it all the time of year from Park Avenue or park bench or Yale or jail.
-Addiction doesn’t discriminate.
-It all comes down to taking that first step taken that action to identify that how did it get to this point or I don’t want it to keep escalating and I want to stop it now and I can’t do it by myself.
+It doesn't matter.
+I say it all the time, whether you’re from Park Avenue or park bench or Yale or jail.
+Addiction doesn't discriminate.
+It all comes down to taking that first step.
+Taking that action to identify how did it get to this point, or I don't want it to keep escalating and I want to stop it now, and I can't do it by myself.

 Darren Prince: [00:30:17] We had dinner two nights ago with Dennis.